keithnelson062/cse314hw0/README.md

 `mkdir dcds510 && cd dcds510`
 or whatever you would like.

 > The `&&` simply executes the next command after the first one successfully completes.
+In this case, you are simply changing your current directory to the folder you just created.

 Now clone this repository, which will copy the files contained herein to a new folder on your machine.
 Go to the top of this page and copy the repository URL, which you can find by clicking the big green "Code" button.
 Be sure to use the correct URL (HTTP or SSH) depending on how you set up your credentials.
 Now perform the clone:

 ```bash
 $ git clone <your-repo-url>
 ```
-These URLS are generally found using the big green "code" button at the top of this page.

-`cd` into your new folder:
+Now `cd` into your new folder:
 ```bash
 $ cd hw0-environment
 ```